 In the latest generation of IP/MPLS routers used in high-speed networks, switching delays are typically a few tens of microseconds and serialization delays are negligible.
 The Differentiated Services (DiffServ) IP QoS architecture (defined in RFC 2475) is used to control queuing delays and help ensure that service providers can meet their network delay SLAs.
 DiffServ is the baseline technology for IP QoS deployments today; it allows differentiated delay, jitter, and loss commitments to be supported on the same IP network for different types or classes of service.
 Traffic is classified at the edge of the network and then marked using the differentiated services code point (DSCP) in the IP packet header into a limited number of traffic aggregates or classes.
 Within the IP/MPLS network, scheduling and queuing control mechanisms are applied to the traffic classes based upon the DSCP marking; all traffic conditioning and dropping is handled intelligently at the network layer using IP DiffServ QoS mechanisms.
-DiffServ may be used in conjunction with the Integrated Services architecture (IntServ; defined in RFC 1633), which uses the Resource-Reservation Protocol (RSVP; defined in RFC 2205) for explicit admission control and bandwidth reservation.
+DiffServ may be used in conjunction with the Integrated Services architecture (IntServ, defined in RFC 1633), which uses the Resource-Reservation Protocol (RSVP; defined in RFC 2205) for explicit admission control and bandwidth reservation.

-In practice, with an effective DiffServ implementation and design, network delays will generally represent a relatively small proportion of the end-to-end delays.
-For example, in a national network within Europe, the end-to-end one-way network delays are typically less than 10 ms. Other contributors to the end-to-end delay include de-jitter buffers on the receiving decoder or IP adapter and encoding and decoding delays.
-Where minimal delay is required, uncompressed transport should be used to avoid encoding and decoding delays.
-Current JPEG 2000 solutions achieve 150 ms encoding and decoding delays, and next-generation JPEG 2000 solutions will achieve end-to-end delays of less than 100 ms.
+In practice, with an effective DiffServ implementation and design and effective capacity planning, network delays will generally represent a relatively small proportion of the end-to-end delays.
+For example, in a national network within Europe, the end-to-end one-way network delays are typically less than 10 ms. Other contributors to the end-to-end delay include de-jitter buffers on the receiver and encoding and decoding delays.